thousandbrainsproject/tbp.monty/docs/how-monty-works/faq-monty.md

 More generally, we believe the learning that takes place in the reference frames of cortical columns proceeds on a slower basis, which would make it more challenging to measure experimentally.
 If you are a research-scientist interested in structured representations of objects, we would love to discuss ways that it might be possible to measure the emergence of such representations in the neocortex.

+## Does the "What" vs "Where" pathway exist in Monty?

+In short, not at the moment, and it's unclear how essential this would be.

+The terms “what” vs. “where” can be misleading, as spatial computation is important throughout the brain, including within cortical columns.
+This is central to the TBT claim that every column leverages a reference frame, and so "what" should not be interpreted as there being a part of the brain that does not care about spatial relations.
+Even the alternative naming of the ventral and dorsal streams as a “perception” vs. “action” stream can be misleading, as all columns have motor projections.
+For example, [eye control can be mediated by columns in the ventral stream projecting to the superior colliculus, as well as by other sensory regions](https://pubmed.ncbi.nlm.nih.gov/6096414/).

+However one distinction that might exist, at least in the brain, is the following: for columns to meaningfully communicate spatial information with one another, there needs to be some common reference frame.
+Within a column, the spatial representation is object-centric, but a common reference frame comes into play when different columns interact.
+- One choice for this common reference frame is a body-centric coordinate system, which is likely at play in the dorsal ("where") stream.
+This would explain its importance for directing complex motor actions, as in [the classic Milner and Goodale study](https://pubmed.ncbi.nlm.nih.gov/1374953/) that spawned the two-stream framing of function.
+- An alternative choice is an “allocentric” reference frame, which could be some temporary landmark in the environment, such as the corners of a monitor, or a prominent object in a room.
+This may be utilizied in the ventral ("what") pathway.

+In Monty, the between-column computations, such as voting, have made use of an ego/body-centric shared coordinate system.
+However, this might change in the future, where motor coordination would benefit from egocentric coordinates, and reasoning about object interactions might benefit from allocentric coordinates.
+If ever implemented, this could be analogous to separate "what" and "where" pathways.

 # Alternative Approaches to Intelligence

 ## What is the Relationship of the Thousand Brains Theory to Robotics Algorithms That Use Maps?